fjaviermb/avea/README.md

 * `sleep` is a very subtle red light
 * `red` ,`blue`,`green`,`white` are color specific moods

+# TODO

+Add the possibility to launch ambiances (which are mood-based scenes built in the bulb itslef) from the script.

 # Dependancies
 Needs bluepy for the BLE connection to the bulb.
 To install :